By Ryan Bomberger, Co-Founder of The Radiance Foundation

 Nothing replaces a father.
 Not a woman.
 Not a live-in boyfriend.
 Not government insistence programs (which insist that fathers stay out of the picture).

 Our society is being socially, and radically, re-engineered to believe that men and women are simply interchangeable.
 They’re not.
 In our reality-show obsessed culture, a failed father and husband (Bruce Jenner) automatically becomes a pop culture icon and ESPY hero for exchanging his manhood for fake femininity.
-Despite the recent supremely wrong Supreme Court decision that has now recklessly redefined “sex”, he’s no more a woman than former disgraced NAACP Chapter President, Rachel Dolezal (who is caucasian), is African-American.
+Despite the supremely wrong Supreme Court decision that has now recklessly redefined “sex” (see Bostock v Clayton County), he’s no more a woman than former disgraced NAACP Chapter President, Rachel Dolezal (who is a white woman from Montana), is African-American.

 Fatherlessness is destructive.
 And the statistical disparity in its impact is alarming: 70.1% among blacks, 68.5% among Native Americans/Alaska Natives, 53.2% among Hispanics, 51.8% among Native Hawaiians/Pacific Islanders, 27.5% among Non-Hispanic Whites, and 12.6% among the those of Asian descent.
 Hollywood, mainstream media, and academia can pretend dads are optional, but reality doesn’t need reassignment surgery.
 Despite rampant fatherlessness in urban communities, civil rights groups like the NAACP and the National Urban League, ignore the devastating epidemic.
 In fact, in the National Urban League’s “State of Black America: Save Our Cities” annual document detailing the issues facing the black community, there’s not one single mention of “fathers” or “fatherlessness” in the body of the report.
 Ferguson, Baltimore, DC, NYC and cities across this nation exude the brokenness.
 Fatherlessness is the most apparent yet most ignored social issue in the black community.
 Save the family — the strength of any community — and you will “Save Our Cities”.